Case Study

 Results vary by business.
 Figures shown are measured and estimated during delivery.

 Barry Gough managed day-to-day delivery with 20 years of enterprise technology experience.
-Our specialist data science team includes postdoctoral researchers and production ML engineers — not junior analysts.
+Our specialist data science team includes experienced ML engineers and applied statisticians — not junior analysts.

 We sell decision-grade evidence, not guaranteed predictions.
 We state upfront that negative findings — data that doesn't support a hypothesis — are valid deliverables.
 This builds trust and ensures the client gets genuine insight.